mo-martin/wandisco-documentation/docs/quickstarts/hdp-adlsg2.md

 Use this quickstart if you want to configure Fusion to connect to Hortonworks (HDP) and ADLS Gen2 storage.

+## Limitations of this quickstart

+* This guide does not currently offer configuration of Fusion to a **Kerberized** HDP cluster.
+* Migration of existing data will be available after configuration, but not live replication.

+We are working to include these additional items as soon as possible.

 ## Prerequisites

 * Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7).